Business

 Larry Page and Sergey Brin may have only taken salaries of $1 during their time at Google, but they’re still two of the richest people in the world.

-Page and Brin are a bit less rich after the search engine’s parent company reported lower than expected fourth-quarter revenue on Monday.
+Page and Brin are a bit less rich after the search engine’s parent company reported lower-than-expected fourth-quarter revenue on Monday.
 Page’s net worth fell $1.9 billion, while Brin’s dropped $1.8 billion, according to Forbes.

 Both Page and Brin are among Alphabet’s largest shareholders, valuing their combined fortune at $126.9 billion, according to the Forbes Billionaires List.
-In December, the billionaire pair announced they were stepping down from their posts atop Alphabet, writing that the company was “well-established” and “no longer need two CEOs and a president.
+In December, the billionaire pair announced they were stepping down from their posts atop Alphabet, writing that the company was “well-established” and “no longer needs two CEOs and a president.

 Sergey Brin and Larry Page founded Google (now owned by parent company Alphabet) in 1998 in a garage in Menlo Park, California.